 Sports clubs are student-run organizations.
 Therefore, their daily operations are the responsibility of club officers.
 This is especially true in the absence of a coach.
 The club is expected to hold elections at least once per year.
 Officer roles and responsibilities should be stated in the club’s constitution.
-Below are some guidelines for club sport officer responsibilities.
+Below are some guidelines for sports club officer responsibilities.

 President / Match Secretary

 The president is ultimately responsible for ensuring the club functions properly.
-Each club president should delegate responsibility among officers and club members; however, the club president must ultimately answer to the Director of Recreation Services.
+Each club president should delegate responsibility among officers and club members; however, the club president must ultimately answer to the Assistant Director of Recreation Services.

-Guidelines for club sport presidents:
+Guidelines for sports club presidents:

-Follow rules and regulations in the Sports clubs Policy Manual and inform all club members of policies and procedures.
-Attend at all scheduled meetings held by the Director of Recreation Services.
+Follow rules and regulations in the Sports Clubs Manual and inform all club members of policies and procedures.
+Attend at all scheduled meetings held by the Assistant Director of Recreation Services.

 Inform all club members of the contents of the club constitution.